-As time will be spent outside each day, your child will require a bucket or legionnaire hat marked with their name.
-School hats are available from the Uniform Shop.
+As time will be spent outside each day, your child will require a broad rimmed bucket or legionnaire hat marked with their name.
+School hats are available from the Uniform Shop which is open every Wednesday morning from 8-9:30am.
 Kindy recognises the importance of early cancer prevention and operates a 'NO HAT, NO PLAY IN THE SUN' policy throughout the year.
 Parents are encouraged to apply sunscreen during summer months.